-The grant of freehold is limited to the following categories of people:
+The grant of freehold is limited to the follow ving categories of i people: I IIC GIGII minimed to the follow Tilly categories or i JOOPIO.

-- an Aboriginal person or Torres Strait Islander - the spouse of an Aboriginal person or Torres Strait Islander - a former spouse of an Aboriginal person or Torres Strait Islander - a widow or widower of an Aboriginal person or Torres Strait Islander

-Additional eligibility criteria can be applied to the allocation of this land for freehold (such as traditional owners or a particular family group).
+an Aboriginal person or Torres Strait Islander

+the spouse of an Aboriginal person or Torres Strait Islander a former spouse of an Aboriginal person or Torres Strait Islander a widow or widower of an Aboriginal person or Torres Strait Islander Additional eligibility criteria can be applied to the allocation of this land for freehold (such as traditional owners or a particular family group).
 No additional eligibility criteria.
 Are there any other details for the eligibility criteria that apply to specific areas of available land identified in the freehold schedule?
 No additional eligibility criteria.